Stop Security Risks in PCB Design Collaboration with Encrypted File Sharing

 Sensitive data transmitted over unsecured networks is like a postcard in a public square—anybody can read it and, if it’s interesting, walk off with it.
 It goes without saying that WiFi eavesdropping and other interception techniques can expose crucial design information to competitors or malicious actors.

-Implementing Encrypted File Transfers
+Implementing Encrypted File Sharing

 • High-grade encryption algorithms like AES-256, Rivest-Shamir-Adleman (RSA), and Elliptic Curve Cryptography (ECC) are used to safeguard data both in transit and at rest.